Red Dragon (2002 film): Production

 The 1991 film The Silence of the Lambs, starring Anthony Hopkins as Lecter, was a critical and commercial success, winning five Academy Awards.
 Hopkins was the only major member of the Silence of the Lambs team to return for the 2001 sequel, Hannibal; it was also a commercial success, but received less positive reviews.
 Both films were adapted from novels by Thomas Harris.

 Husband-and-wife producers Dino and Martha De Laurentiis decided to produce a film based on the 1981 novel Red Dragon, the first Hannibal Lecter novel, as a prequel to The Silence of the Lambs.
 Dino said that people thought he was "crazy" for adapting the book, as it had been previously adapted as Manhunter (1986), with Brian Cox as Lecter.
-Both Manhunter and Red Dragon had the same cinematographer, Dante Spinotti.
+Both Manhunter and Red Dragon had the same cinematographer, Dante Spinotti, and both featured Frankie Faison.

 Hopkins hesitated to sign on, worried that three Lecter films might be too much.
 Screenwriter Ted Tally, who wrote The Silence of the Lambs but not Hannibal, had turned down many offers to write more serial killer stories.
 He said he liked the idea of Hopkins' Lecter films forming a trilogy: "If it ends here, it will end gracefully.
 I would hate to see this become Hannibal Lecter XIII."
 To satisfy expectations, Tally added Lecter scenes not in the novel, describing it as a "commercial reality".
 He had the support of Harris, who sent Tally dialogue and ideas for scenes.
 Edward Norton and Ralph Fiennes admired The Silence of the Lambs but had not enjoyed Hannibal.
 The cast were persuaded to join by Tally's screenplay; Fiennes felt it worked "only on suspense", without overt violence.

-Norton and Ratner disagreed on the scene in which Graham approaches the incarcerated Lecter for the first time.
+Norton and Brett Ratner disagreed on the scene in which Graham approaches the incarcerated Lecter for the first time.
 Ratner wanted Norton to incorporate a gesture or look to indicate Graham's fear, but Norton felt the audience would not need this if it were filmed correctly.
 They compromised by showing Graham's sweat stains when he removes his jacket in the next scene.
 Whereas Fiennes wanted to avoid overplaying his serial killer character, Hopkins aimed to play Lecter with more "danger and rage" than before.
 Fiennes spent 90 minutes of each day for months building his physique, and wore a prosthetic to give him a cleft palate.
 The tattoo on his back took around eight hours to apply.